 Determining the cause of a bus accident can be complicated because a number of parties may share responsibility.
 Over the years, the Stein & Shulman team has seen bus accidents caused by:

-• Driver negligence;
+- Driver negligence;

-• Drunk or fatigued bus drivers;
+- Drunk or fatigued bus drivers;

-• Intoxicated and/or disruly passengers;
+- Intoxicated and/or unruly passengers;

-• Drivers of other motor vehicles that do not obey traffic rules and safe driving practices;
+- Drivers of other motor vehicles that do not obey traffic rules and safe driving practices;

-• Inadequate vehicle maintenance;
+- Inadequate vehicle maintenance;

-• Substandard training;
+- Substandard training;

-• Inadequate supervision by busing companies; and
+- Inadequate supervision by busing companies; and

-• Poorly maintained or constructed roadways.
+- Poorly maintained or constructed roadways.

 When a bus accident occurs, the Stein & Shulman team works quickly to gather evidence of the accident and its causes.
-In addition to visiting the site of the accident and interviewing witnesses, our experienced Chicago bus accident attorneys will examine bus driver training manuals/procedures, personnel records, bus company maintenance, and safety records, past violation of safety regulations by the busing company, and law enforcement accident reports.
+In addition to visiting the site of the accident and interviewing witnesses, our experienced Northbrook bus accident attorneys will examine bus driver training manuals/procedures, personnel records, bus company maintenance, and safety records, past violations of safety regulations by the busing company, and law enforcement accident reports.

 Bus Accidents Cause Serious Injuries